DelAge32/64, Version 2.56, © 2003-2020, Horst Schaeffer

 By default the console output lists all deleted or moved files with their age (number of days).

-The output can be redirected to a file (version 2.5: as UNICODE UTF-16 text by default; see /ANSIout).
+The output can be redirected to a file according to console conventions (as UTF-8 text by default).

 In case of any syntax errors the program will take no action.